 Yes, but, it’s much more.
-It’s the voice of your communication, it’s the commitment of your people.
+It’s also the voice and the commitment of your people—it’s your brand promise.
 It’s how you deal with issues and how you celebrate wins.
-Think of brand as the personality of your organization.
+Think of your brand as the personality of your organization.

 Online, there is a huge increase in transparency and competition.
 Brands must be even more diligent to establish strong, positive associations.
 The global marketplace requires brands to be distinct to be memorable—and successful.